 I think we should make a list of all of the late-December holidays.
 I'm talking about Christmas, Hanukkah, Kwanzaa, Ramadan, Winter Solstice...
 Boxing Day...
 Santa Lucia Day... surely there are others.

 Christians have been celebrating Christmas for hundreds of years.
 That's all fine and good, but come on...
 I think they've pretty much got that one down.
-In 2007, let's give them Hanukkah.
-In 2009, we'll have them celebrate Kwanzaa.
+In the next odd year, let's give them Hanukkah.
+For the next even year, they'll get Christmas back, and on the next odd year, they'll celebrate Kwanzaa.
 I want to see the Pope light the Mishumaa Saba.
 Damn straight!

-And the Jews...
+And for the Jews...
 They'd celebrate Hanukkah in the even years.
 Next odd year, give 'em Kwanzaa.
-In 2009, they get whatever's next on the list.
-Ramadan maybe.
+Then back to Hanukkah, and then, in the next, they get whatever's next on the list.
+Ramadan perhaps.

-And all of the people whom celebrate Kwanzaa.
-It's an African holiday that's made inroads here in the U.S. For those whom celebrate Kwanzaa... let's give them Christmas in 2007.
-Not only that... let's let them hip that sucker up a bit.
+For all whom celebrate Kwanzaa... let's give them Christmas in the next odd year.
+Not only that... we should ask them to hip that sucker up a bit.
 Jesus!
 Could Christmas BE any whiter of a holiday?
 First on the list of changes - get rid of the red hat with the little white fluff ball at the end.
 Surely there's a better option - something with style.

 Subtle changes to each holiday are permissible - but that's not really the point.